amritasharma05/Data_Engineering_Projects/README.md

 processes them using Spark, and loads the data back into S3 as a set of dimensional tables.

-3. Data Modelling with Postgress - The purpose of this project is to define a fact and dimension tables for a star schema and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+3. Data Modelling with Postgress - The purpose of this project is to define a fact and dimension tables for a star schema and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgress using Python and SQL.

 4. Data Pipeline with Airflow - The purpose of this project is to develop a data warehouse ETL pipelines using Apache Airflow.